tomeshnet/p2p-internet-workshop/module-4.md

   1. Split into groups/pairs
   2. Assign each group a case from [WNDW](http://wndw.net/caseStudies.html) (5 exist)
   3. Ask the groups to read through the cases, identify aspects to keep in mind when planning and present a summary to the group of what they anticipate
-  4. Collect responses on a sheet/etherpad and discuss
+  4. Collect responses on in class shared notes and discuss

 ## 2: Mapping the Fort York Micro Mesh